 TVO today announced it has enhanced its COVID-19 response as it works to deliver on its mandate in a manner that helps to protect against the spread of illness.

 Following Premier Ford’s declaration of a state of emergency in Ontario, TVO announced the following measures:

 • The production of That TVOkids Show, TVO’s daily live show for kids, will go on hiatus until further notice.
-The timeslot usually reserved for the show will now run educational content that TVO has co-produced or acquired.
+The timeslot usually reserved for the live show will now show re-runs of That TVOkids Show.

 • Production of The Agenda with Steve Paikin will continue with an amended format.
 The show’s production schedule will be organized to allow for at least one segment each day to be broadcast live so that viewers can get an up-to-the minute update on COVID-19 from Steve Paikin and the Agenda team.
 No guests will be brought into the studio, so the balance of the show will consist of skype interviews or pre-aired segments of interest.

 • TVO.org will continue to be the home for TVO’s online coverage of the COVID-19 situation and other issues important to Ontarians.
 Coverage will include regular articles from TVO Ontario Hubs on how COVID-19 is impacting communities across the province, as well as videos and a daily ‘What you need to know today’ update that keeps readers current.